sribalajig/messagebird/README.md

  "message" : "He had come to that moment in his age when there occurred to him, with increasing intensity, a question of such overwhelming simplicity that he had no means to face it.
 He found himself wondering if his life were worth the living; if it had ever been.
 It was a question, he suspected, that came to all men at one time or another;"
 }
 ```

+## Code

+/cmd/api/main.go is the entrypoint.
+Start exploring from there.